MEd in Management in a Quality Classroom:

 A Quality Schools Approach

-Graceland's accredited online university is very pleased to offer this new online Master's of Education degree specifically designed to address the important issue of classroom management.
-When we survey teachers about the most pressing problems they face, classroom management is always at or near the top of the list.
+Graceland's accredited online university is very pleased to offer new online education degrees, including a Master's of Education degree specifically designed to address the importance of the quality schools concepts.
+When we survey teachers about the most pressing problems they face, class management is always at or near the top of the list.
 This is no surprise as class sizes get bigger and class populations become more diverse.

 This 30-hour, online Master's of Education focuses on best practices of effective classroom management in the context of a responsive approach to instruction.
-Program topics, learning experiences, and outcomes are based on the classroom management strategies of Jonathan Erwin, the differentiated instructional approaches of Dr. Carol Ann Tomlinson, and the Quality Schools concepts of Dr. William Glasser.
+Program topics, learning experiences, and outcomes are based on the class management strategies of Jonathan Erwin, the differentiated instructional approaches of Dr. Carol Ann Tomlinson, and the Quality Schools concepts of Dr. William Glasser.

 This online classroom management program is open to all licensed K-12 teachers who are currently teaching in a classroom.
 It is entirely online with no residency requirements.